Marketing Secret #32 TEST, TEST, TEST

 You see, the fact that you and “everybody” think that this idea is a stroke of genius is basically irrelevant.
 You and your sounding boards may be well intentioned, but there can be no validity placed on your opinions.

-Keep in mind, you must be a student of what is going on around you.
-You must be aware of what is happening to the marketplace, and react accordingly.
+Keep in mind, you must be aware of what is happening to the marketplace, and react accordingly.
 But here’s a ten-star tip:

-This type of ego trip will put you in a big hole.
-Don’t ever feel bad that an idea you had didn’t work.
-That lesson is as important as finding what does work!
+Don’t ever feel bad that an idea didn’t work.
+This lesson is as important as finding what does work!
 You will not waste any more time or money on ideas that have bombed.

 Thomas Edison tried thousands of compounds for the filament of his electric light.
 Every one that didn’t work was logged and no more time was spent on that material.
 He was always sure that knowing what didn’t work was just as important as what did!